A Backcountry Experience in Yellowstone National Park

 Lamar River (5 days)

 Come to Yellowstone National Park’s Cascade Corner and photograph the magnificent waterfalls.
-This time of year is spectacular in Yellowstone National Park.
-The brilliant colors of autumn, the bright blue skies, and crisp white clouds create the perfect backdrop for photography here in America’s wonderland.
-Take time to capture the people, horses, wildlife and scenery.
+This time of year is spectacular in the park.
+Late summer provides the warm days and cool nights for an amazing time in Yellowstone’s Cascade Corner.
+You’ll ride to numerous waterfalls and overlooks to see spectacular scenery.
+Bring your camera to capture the people, horses, wildlife, and scenery.
 In the off time, relax in the warm waters of this area to rest your bones and rejuvenate your soul.

 Boats and Equipment

 Camps are accessed via horseback, usually with the support of several mules in a mule train.
 Sunrise Pack Station provides all camping gear, including tents, sleeping bags, pillows, inflatable ground pads, sleeping bag liners, and pillowcases.
 They also provide large duffel bags for you to pack your clothing and other gear in for the mules to carry.
 You will want to bring all of your own clothing, a headlamp, personal items, and your fishing equipment.
 Sunrise Pack Station and Yellow Dog will send you a packing list so you will not forget anything.
 Most people bring their own fishing gear, but rental rods are available upon request.
 Waders are optional, although recommended for the early season.